futuremed-ru/covid/lungs-covid-19-classifier/README.md

 Center crops used for evaluation.
 Calculated mean and std were used to standardize images after augmentation.
 The network was modified to produce two logits for the classes ("COVID-19" and "Other").
 Weighted binary cross-entropy used as the loss function.
+Soft-labeling was used.
 As we cross-validate over *patients*, the number of images for each of the two classes changes from one fold to another, so we calculated per class weights for every fold on the fly.
 The network was trained using Adam optimizer with asmgrad.
 Other hyperparameters can be found in `config.py` file.
 Best on validation set by ROC AUC model was saved for each fold.